 Getting the glove onto my finger was like putting on a ring one size too small.
 Compared to mine, or any other living human for that matter, Ze’s fingers were skeletal.
 In fact, it required little imagination to see his bleached bones swinging on a rack in some medical school classroom.
-And he’d be easy to spot too — the skeleton with the biggest grin.
+And he’d be easy to spot too — the skull with the biggest grin.
 Eventually I got the glove seated, opened and closed my fist a couple of times to stretch it, then held up my hand to show Mamede.

 “Good!” he boomed again, though he was standing right next to me.

 (What is it about Latin languages that incites such shouting?)

 Mamede grabbed a couple of small fish from the icebox lid and placed them on the steering bench.
 I already knew what happened next, though it took some time for him to find what he was looking for in the clutter on top of the icebox.